Caleb S.

 A personal narrative essay is a form of writing that tells a story from the author's own life experiences.

-This type is all about sharing a personal experience.
+Written in the first person perspective, this type is all about sharing a personal experience.
 It can be a life-changing moment, a significant event, or even an everyday occurrence that left a lasting impression.
-The primary goal is to offer readers insight into your perspective and emotions.
+These are commonly written as college application essays because they help to highlight the applicant’s qualities.

 Autobiographical Narrative Essay